vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 **Fromset** specifies that the set of initial values should come from the designated factset.

-Special values of fromset are “user” and “system” which do not name where the facts come from but specify that matching facts should only come from the named domain of facts. **Toset** names where to store the answers.
+Special values of fromset are "user" and "system" which do not name where the facts come from but specify that matching facts should only come from the named domain of facts. **Toset** names where to store the answers.
 Commonly you don't name it because you did an assignment like

 `@3 = ^query(...)` and if you didn't do that, toset defaults to `@0` so